Solaireis/CWC-Application-Security-Project/Tasks.md

   - Each user has a unique symmetric key for encryption and decryption
   - Encrypted the Argon2 hash of the password
 - Removed the need of storing credit/debit card information with the implementation of stripe as the payment gateway
+- Made an asymmetric signing function capable of JWT feature for authorising sensitive actions such as reset password
+  - Digitally signed using Elliptic Curve P-384 key SHA384 Digest
+    - Using Google Cloud Platform KMS (Key Management Service) API
+    - 192 bits of security

 ---